Health & Safety

 Will the staff be wearing masks?

 We have completed thorough risk assessments for all of our employee roles and PPE will be worn accordingly.
-This will include face coverings for all of our customer facing employees, which could be a visor or face mask.
+This will include face coverings for all of our customer facing employees, some of which will have a clear window to allow for lip reading if required.

 How is social distancing maintained in the venue?

 We have reduced the capacity in Sage One so that our audience can stay socially distanced.
-We’re using 30% of the capacity of the hall, meaning 300 seats will be available.
 You will be seated in the hall by a member of our team.
 You’ll be asked to sit within your booking party of up to six people, leaving two seats between you and the next party.
 Every other row of seats will be reserved to help keep you safe.
-We ask that you book for a maximum of six people from the same household or support bubble.
+We ask that you book for a maximum of six people.
 There will be staggered arrival and exit times to keep people safe.

 If you are bringing children to one of the performances, you will be responsible for ensuring that they follow social distancing rules at all times.